Most Trusted Wrongful Death Attorneys in Florida

 Who cannot be sued for a wrongful death?

 A. Even when it seems there is a clear case of wrongful death, it is entirely possible that the individual who caused the death is immune from a wrongful death claim.
 This can occur when certain types of government employees or government agencies are involved—federal laws continually change, and laws vary from state to state.
 A wrongful death attorney can help you determine whether the individual or entity can be held responsible for the death of your loved one.

 Is there a statute of limitations for filing a wrongful death claim?

 A. Yes.
 The law limits the time in which those who have legal standing to file a wrongful death claim can do so.
 This is referred to as the statute of limitations; and it is designed to protect people and businesses from frivolous and unnecessary legal actions.
-In the state of Florida, the lawsuit must be filed within two years of the date of death.

 What are the damages that can be claimed?

 A. Although some of the money awarded to the plaintiff is related to punitive damages, most of the award is related to compensation for economic loss (including medical bills and funeral expenses).
 Economic compensation from a wrongful death suit can also help maintain the living standards of a surviving spouse and children.
 To determine the amount of economic compensation, the court considers the income the deceased would have earned during the rest of his or her life—which represents money that would have provided survivors with a higher standard of living.